Fun Blends: Terracotta Army Chocolate Pu–erh

-Oh, how I love having fun with tea logos.
-As I’ve mentioned before (see list below), a series of local artists have been creating logos for our house blends.
-Today’s new logo is for a tea that started out as a custom blend for my wife, Kathy.
-She is a chocoholic who loves tea.
+My wife, Kathy, is a chocoholic who loves tea.
 She has tried chocolate tea blends from various companies, and decided that she’s not a fan of chocolate tea blends using mild-flavored tea.
 She likes to be able to taste the chocolate and the tea.

-So we came up with a blend based on a loose-leaf shu (ripe) pu-erh blended with cocoa nibs (and a few other things).
-The result was so good, we decided to give it a permanent home on the tea bar’s menu.
+Gwen and Kathy and I experimented and came up with a blend based on a loose-leaf shu (ripe) pu-erh blended with cocoa nibs and vanilla.
+It was a struggle getting the balance just right, but the result was so good, we decided to give it a permanent home on the tea bar’s menu.
 After struggling for a while to come up with a name reflecting its Chinese origins: Terracotta Army Chocolate Pu-erh.

 Terracotta Army Chocolate Pu-erh logo